 Are you interested in participating in an adventure of a lifetime?
 Would you like to help protect human lives, property and precious natural resources during a national crisis?
 Do you have the mental fortitude, physical stamina and work flexibility to spend 14 days on a fireline far from home?

 Every year, millions of acres of forests, marshes, and grasslands across the United States are ravaged by wildfire.
 But thanks to a training program sponsored by the Delaware Department of Agriculture’s Forest Service and the Delaware State Fire School, Delawareans from across the state can qualify to serve on national fire crews.

 Since 1996, the Delaware Forest Service has trained more than 600 volunteer firefighters, and now every fire season deploys 20-person crews for out-of-state wildfire assignments.
 The program is growing and in need of additional firefighters who are interested in assisting the national effort to control and contain devastating wildfires.
 Delaware used to send one crew a year, but now can send multiple crews.
-In 2012, two separate crews fought fires in Idaho and Wyoming.
+In 2013, two separate crews fought fires in Alaska, Utah, and Idaho.

 In the News

 July 5: Delaware sends 20-person crew to battle wildfire near North Pole, Alaska

 July 9: Update on Delaware wildfire crew in Alaska

 Aug.
 9: Delaware sending wildfire crew to Utah in response to large fires in West